nubank/matcher-combinators/README.md

 - `set-equals`/`set-embeds` similar behavior to `equals`/`embeds` for sets, but allows one to specify the matchers using a sequence so that duplicate matchers are not removed.
 For example, `(equals #{odd? odd?})` becomes `(equals #{odd})`, so to get arround this one should use `(set-equals [odd? odd])`.

+- `seq-of` takes an expected matcher and creates a new matcher over a sequence, where each element matches the provided expected matcher.
+Analogous to `clojure.core/every?`.

 - `regex`: matches the `actual` value when provided an `expected-regex` using `(re-find expected-regex actual)`

 - `match-with`: overrides default matchers for `expected` (scalar or arbitrarily deep stucture) (see Overriding default matchers, below)